funkistz/gadis.my/README.md

-1. You can change your app setting at:
+1. You can change your app setting and general info at:

 https://www.gadis.my/wp-admin/admin.php?page=modernshop-settings